Tuesday, July 18, 2006

 Visual: So many times in Kurosawa films, the camera purposefully peers through set pieces and props.
 It gives you the feeling of being in the action, a bystander hiding in the background.
 Mifune's outrageous sword mirrors his confidence and contrasts his naivete.

-The audio is often nothing more than dialogue, which is not strange for the time period.
+Audio: The audio is often nothing more than dialogue, which is not strange for the time period.
 Sound effects were not used often.
 If you can get past this, you should enjoy the film.

 What to watch for: Everything - incredible acting, unforgetable characters, a wonderful plot, perfectly placed humor, forbidden romance, great cinematography and the list goes on and on...